Vitalik86798769847/-/README.md

-# -
+# Logi Talk
-This is an online application where we can correspond with other users.
+This is an online application through which we can communicate with other people, we can send images and it is convenient.